leecher1337/pioneer-rec/trunk/README.txt

-However due to the way how windows handles bad drives, it's usually a pain dumping them on Windows, i.e. if the drive detaches itself from the bus during read, most dumper programs including drdd just continue dumping and writing lots of faulty sectors even if the sectors would be readable after the drive reattached itself to the bus after reset.
+However due to the way how windows handles bad drives, it's usually a pain dumping them on Windows, i.e. if the drive detaches itself from the bus during read und is connected via a USB-Adapter, most dumper programs including drdd just continue dumping and writing lots of faulty sectors even if the sectors would be readable after the drive reattached itself to the bus after reset.
 Therefore I recommend using a linux BootCD/system and dd_rescue like also mentioned in the guide of pioneerfaq.